|S E A R C H D V D B e a v e r|

 Image : NOTE: The below Blu-ray captures were taken directly from the Blu-ray disc.

 Django Kill...
 If You Live, Shoot! looks very positive on Blu-ray from Blue Underground.
 The image quality shows some grit and minor grain.
 Detail is quite impressive.
 This is dual-layered with a high bitrate and the visuals benefit from the robust 1080P transfer.
 There is a touch of gloss and contrast exhibits healthy, rich black levels.
 Daylight scenes are more impressive but nothing is overly dark with no intrusive noise.
-This Blu-ray handles the many close-ups well looking excellent throughout.
+This Blu-ray handles the many close-ups well looking excellent throughout with a minor waxy look occasionally and I would have liked more grain.
 Even if there is some minor tinkering - the overall image is rendered at a high level producing a better-than-expected presentation.
 Thumbs up!

 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION